nehajha87/Todo-List-/README.md

 4) You can mark also whether it is completed or not.

-This application is hosted on this is the url of the application:-
+This application is hosted on heroku this is the url of the application:-  https://make-your-todo-list.herokuapp.com/